AussieSeaweed/gameservice/docs/source/index.rst

 It provides base classes for implementing simple games.
 In addition, some example games are already implemented in GameFrame...

-- Tic Tac Toe
+- Rock Paper Scissors: :mod:`gameframe.games.rockpaperscissors`
-- Rock Paper Scissors
+- Tic Tac Toe: :mod:`gameframe.games.tictactoe`

 Many poker game variants are also implemented on the `PokerTools <https://pokertools.readthedocs.io/>`_ package.